SOLOMZ/ACT-Calc-Egy/README.md

 # ACT-Calc-Egy 📇
-simple program coded in C that translates ACT score to SAT score and calculates "tansiq" score
+simple program coded in C that averages ACT score (without including the science section) and translates it to SAT score, and it calculates the egyptian "tansiq" score.